aws-solutions-library-samples/multi-region-infrastructure-deployment/README.md

   |-uuid-generator/                              [ Solution UUID generator ]
 ```

+## Collection of operational metrics
+This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/multi-region-infrastructure-deployment/appendix-c.html).

 ## License
 Multi-Region Infrastructure Deployment solution is distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).